msyamkumar/cs220-projects/spring20/p4/README.md

 type (Type 1 or Type 2) is `Flying` can reach other regions by flying there.

-Modify `final_battle` so that even if the two Pokémon are from different regions, if the Type 1 or Type 2 of **either** of those Pokémon is 'Flying', then the battle can take place as before.
+Modify `final_battle` so that even if the two Pokémon are from different regions, if the Type 1 **or** Type 2 of the Attacker is 'Flying', then the battle can take place as before.

 ### Q20: What is the outcome of `final_battle('Dragonite', 'Goodra')`?